 Good Shepherd Food Bank’s BackPack Program provides children who are suffering the effects of chronic hunger with nutritious, easy-to-prepare food to eat during weekends and school vacations when those crucial school meals are unavailable.
 For just $250 a year per student, we are able to provide at least one source of grain, fruit, vegetable, and protein through a variety of staple meal items, breakfast foods, and healthy snacks in discreet, resealable bags.

 In 2010, the Food Bank began the BackPack Program as a pilot, working in partnership with the Junior League of Portland to ensure its success.
-By the end of 2012 we had expanded into 18 elementary schools, reaching over 500 food insecure children each week.
+Now in 2014 we had expanded into 39 schools across Maine, reaching over 1,000 food insecure children each week.

 For more information on Good Shepherd Food Bank’s BackPack Program please contact Shannon Coffin, Program Manager, at (207) 782.3554 ext.
 1163 or at firstname.lastname@example.org.